HL7/fhir-cow-ig/input/pagecontent/background.md

 Historically, these terms have been delineated by the extent to which responsibility for a patient's care was transitioned or delegated between providers.
 As care has become more collaborative, it is often challenging to draw bright line distinctions between these terms.

-All of these workflows assume that some healthcare provider, while working with a patient, decides that some action should be taken by another provider or healthcare organization.
-The receiving party may or may not be allowed, based on the business agreements, to reject or to modify the request for service, and the initiating party may or may not expect to receive some information back during or after the service.

 To help with discussions, brief descriptions and examples of each term are provided below.

 <table border="1" borderspacing="0" style='border: 1px solid black; border-collapse: collapse' class="table">